-Warsaw, Poland – A short-lived but emblematic diplomatic crisis opposed Warsaw and Jerusalem over Poland’s role in the Holocaust.
+Warsaw, Poland – A short-lived but emblematic diplomatic clash opposed Poland and Israel over the Holocaust remembrance and legacy.

 On Thursday, Israeli Prime Minister Benjamin Netanyahu declared that “the Poles collaborated with the Germans” to kill Jewish people during the Second World War, according to several media outlets present on the scene, including the Jerusalem Post and the Haaretz newspaper.
 The comments were made on the sidelines of a visit of the Jewish Ghetto Museum in Warsaw, as M. Netanyahu was visiting the Polish capital to attend the controversial two-day U.S.-led conference on the Middle-East and Iran.